regina-normal/regina/packaging/readmes/README-debian-squeeze.txt

      deb http://people.debian.org/~bab/regina squeeze/

 2. Update the list of available packages.

-   This lets your package manager know that a new version of Regina is available.
-How you do this depends on which package manager you use;
-   an example for aptitude users is given below.
+At a command prompt, type:

-     example$ aptitude update
+     aptitude update

 3. Install or upgrade Regina like you would any other package.

-   Again how you do this depends on which package manager you use.
-   Aptitude users might run the following command:
+Type:

-     example$ aptitude install regina-normal
+     aptitude install regina-normal

-   At this point your package manager should download and install Regina along with any necessary dependencies.

-If you are a C++ programmer and you wish to build Regina into your own projects, you will also want the package "regina-normal-dev".
+If you are a C++ programmer and you wish to build Regina into your own projects, you should also install the package "regina-normal-dev".

-If you want the MPI-enabled utilities for use on high-performance clusters, you will want the package "regina-normal-mpi".
+If you want the MPI-enabled utilities for use on high-performance clusters, you should install the package "regina-normal-mpi".

-You might have noticed that Squeeze already ships with Regina as part of its CD/DVD set.
-However, this is the older version 4.5 (which was current when Squeeze was frozen).
-For a newer version of Regina you should follow the steps outlined above.
+You might notice that Squeeze already ships with Regina as part of its CD/DVD set.
+However, this is the older version 4.6.
+For the latest version of Regina, you should follow the steps outlined above.

 ------------------------------------